Marten4n6/TinyTor/README.md

 | Circuit               | A path through the network connecting a client to its destination.      |

 The following steps are followed to create a request over the Tor network:
+1. Parse the consensus into a list of onion routers (by default 200 maximum)
+2. Select a random guard relay which is our introduction point into the network
+3. Parse the keys of our guard relay (fetched from it's HTTP descriptor)
+4. Perform the in-protocol handshake with the guard relay:
+   1. Send our supported link protocol versions
+   2. Retrieve supported link protocol versions
+   3. Retrieve certificates
+   4. Retrieve network information
+   5. We don't want to authenticate so we send our network information
+5. Create a circuit (path to the exit relay):
+   1. Create an onion skin (NTOR handshake), encrypted to the onion router's public onion key
+   2. Send the onion skin in a relay EXTEND2 cell along the circuit
+   3. When a relay EXTENDED2 cell is received, verify and calculate the shared keys.
+   4. The circuit is now extended, repeat this 3x

 ## Versioning